email: tony@lathes.co.uk

 If your bulb holders are a single-contact type, they will need to be changed - and replacements in a variety of types are available from several suppliers including this double-contact, parallel-pin holder (picture A) from https://www.autoelectricsupplies.co.uk/p/ba15d-parallel-pins

-You can, of course just use the existing switch on late-model cars with a sidelight, dipped and main beam settings but on earlier models - with just sidelights and headlight positions - using those connectors would mean the dipped beam replacing the sidelights.
-Alternative solutions are to wire in a separate switch for the sidelights (which means installing sidelight bulb holders) or fitting a new, separate switch of the three-way type that gives off/low-beam/high-beam.
+You can, of course just use the existing switch on late-model cars with a sidelight, dipped and main beam settings but pre-Ruby models - with just sidelights and headlight positions - using those connectors would mean the dipped beam replacing the sidelights.
+Alternative solutions are to wire in a separate switch for the sidelights (which might means installing sidelight bulb holders) or fitting a new, separate switch of the three-way type that gives off/low-beam/high-beam.
 This also has the advantage of bypassing what can be a rickety original switch and its perhaps uncertain contacts.
 Various inconspicuous switches are available including ordinary three-position ones with off/on/on and even one that gives off/dip/dip+head with both on together.
 The following company has a wide selection: https://www.autoelectricsupplies.co.uk/

 Rear lights are usually very easy to convert, even the pork-pie type on the late cars is available with an LED board and, if you have, or want to fit indicators, bulbs are available that combine a white and amber function.
 A note on the commonly-available and often-found replica rear lights fitted to the rear mudguards.
 The writer has found examples with quite hopeless brass contact strips that failed to work.
 One solution is to solder the brass strip onto the bulbs, or, even better, solder a short length of cable to the brass contact strip and another to the bulb.
 Join the two cables together with an easily-removed, miniature screw-type connector and then the bulb will be easy to replace when it fails.